 Recent scholarship on integrating contemplative pedagogy into higher education suggests that holistic educational practices such as mindfulness, active listening, critical reflection, and improved awareness enhance classroom teaching and learning in all disciplines.
 Further, contemplative strategies foster an inclusive climate that honors the diverse backgrounds and experiences of all students, because it focuses on challenging assumptions and developing interpersonal relationships.

 The Part-time Faculty Learning Community is designed to be a small, interdisciplinary group of part-time faculty with varying levels of experience.
 This group, based on a mutual mentoring model, will promote collegiality, help to integrate part-timers into the culture of the university, and provide a space for a dedicated group of colleagues to support one another by sharing their knowledge and experiences.
-The group will meet in a flexible format both face-to-face and virtually.

 This competitive award program, funded by the President and Provost, is intended to provide funding to assist tenured faculty in devoting an entire semester to foster their professional development through research, creative activity, instructional improvement, or retraining.